APPLY TO BECOME AN FBFI CHAPLAIN

 8. Plan to attend subsequent FBFI Regional Fellowship meetings in your area and all Annual Fellowship meetings after your initial application form is submitted.
 These meetings are listed on the website under the “Regions and Fellowships” tab.

-9. Chaplain Training is conducted during the Annual Fellowship in June and is required for applicants and Endorsed chaplains.
+9. Chaplain training is conducted during the Annual Fellowship in June and is required for applicants and endorsed chaplains.
 If you are unable to attend training at the Annual Fellowship, a make-up session will be conducted the following spring.

 11. Fire Service, Health Care, Hospital, VA, Law Enforcement, Civil Air Patrol, Corporate, and/or any other local community chaplaincy will complete both Short Form, followed by Long Form at the appropriate time.